ea-tel/detel-book/_chapters/chapters/topics/recommender-systems.md

 ## 5.1 Ethical and legal considerations for RS in education

 RS aim to support stakeholders (in this case, teachers and learners) by providing suggestions on multiple levels that would address their individual needs.
-At the same time, such systems have been criticized for diminishing the **autonomy** and initiative of stakeholders to retrieve their own resources and information, undermining their **agency** and creating the feeling of loss of **control** \[13\]**.**
+At the same time, such systems have been criticized for diminishing the **autonomy** and initiative of stakeholders to retrieve their own resources and information, undermining their **agency** and creating the feeling of loss of **control** {% cite chiu_systematic_2023 %}**.**

 The generation of recommendations is tightly coupled with the data that recommendation algorithms have been trained upon.
-That is, in order for an RS to provide **fair** and **unbiased** - but at the same time, useful and helpful - recommendations, it should be trained on data that are complete and represent the target population accurately, and additionally, no bias has been introduced in later stages, such as through labeling or coding \[14\].
+That is, in order for an RS to provide **fair** and **unbiased** - but at the same time, useful and helpful - recommendations, it should be trained on data that are complete and represent the target population accurately, and additionally, no bias has been introduced in later stages, such as through labeling or coding {% cite baker_algorithmic_2022 %}.

 At the same time, we want to ensure equity while one of the main objectives of RS is to address learners’ individual needs.
-That is, RS should not widen existing gaps in terms of knowledge, but instead, take into account learning outcomes on higher levels \[15\].
+That is, RS should not widen existing gaps in terms of knowledge, but instead, take into account learning outcomes on higher levels {% cite holmes_equity_2022 %}.

-Besides aspects of fairness and bias, the collection and use of users’ data - that can potentially be **private** or **sensitive** - raises questions and concerns as to how these data are collected, stored, and processed, for what purposes they are used, and whether or with whom these data are shared \[16\].
+Besides aspects of fairness and bias, the collection and use of users’ data - that can potentially be **private** or **sensitive** - raises questions and concerns as to how these data are collected, stored, and processed, for what purposes they are used, and whether or with whom these data are shared {% cite ramzan_privacy_2013 %}.

-**Accountability** in RS is typically explored in relation to **transparency** and connects to aspects of **reproducibility** \[17\].
+**Accountability** in RS is typically explored in relation to **transparency** and connects to aspects of **reproducibility** {% cite bellogin_improving_2021 %}.
 This means that, on the one hand, RS should deliver results that can be reproduced in order to ensure robustness and on the other hand, they should make visible the decision-making processes according to which they delivered these results and provide explanations that is understandable and useful for the users.

-However, when it comes to education, the use of RS – and the potential of overriding their use, or ignoring system recommendations – has implications on aspects of accountability, and potentially **liability**, of educators and education institutions \[18\].
+However, when it comes to education, the use of RS – and the potential of overriding their use, or ignoring system recommendations – has implications on aspects of accountability, and potentially **liability**, of educators and education institutions {% cite holmes_artificial_2022 %}.

 ## 5.2 Implications for Education and Future Directions